PlayFab/SdkTestingCloudScript/README.md

 * Write a post with a link to your forked repo so everyone knows about them

 We're excited to hear from you.
 Thank you for your support and happy coding.

-Cloud Script example, and TypeScript typings for PlayFab Cloud Script Environment

-Cloud Script is optional.
-It allows you to define logic that runs on a secure PlayFab server.
-TypeScript is additionally optional, as it allows you to write your Cloud Script with additional validation.

 ## 2. Overview: